tokshgithub/EMMI__MPS/README.md

-# EMMI__MPS
+# BCJ & EMMI __MPS
-Enhancing Verification and Validation in Plasticity Using Material Point Simulators
+Enhancing Verification and Validation in Plasticity Using Material Point Simulators (MPS).